undergroundwires/CEH-in-bullet-points/chapters/11-firewalls-ids-and-honeypots/evading-ids.md

 ### Polymorphism

 - Using polymorphic shellcode to create unique network patterns to evade signature detection
-- E.g. by encoding payload by XORing and putting the decoder in the start of the payload where the target runs the decoder when it executes the code.
+- E.g. by encoding payload by XORing and putting the decoder in the start of the payload where the target runs the decoder when it executes the code
-- Tools include [ADMMutate](https://github.com/K2/ADMMutate): A shellcode mutation engine, can evade NIDS.
+- Tools include [ADMMutate](https://github.com/K2/ADMMutate): A shellcode mutation engine, can evade NIDS

 ## Denial of service